Home > Recipes > Healthy Cabbage Rolls (Gluten And Dairy Free, Balanced-Protein)

 • Prepare the bell peppers if you're using any: cut the core from the inside and strip away the seeds.
 Set aside.

 Step 3.
-Prepare The Stuffing
+Prepare The Filling

-• In a skillet over medium heat, sauté onions, garlic, carrots until lightly soft, add the spices and herbs, the beef.
-Add the soaked rice at the end and cook for 1-2 minutes.
-Leave the meat slightly uncooked.
+• In a skillet over medium heat, sauté briefly onions, garlic, carrots until lightly soft, add the spices, herbs, and the last – ground beef.

-• Pour the remaining half of the jar of crushed tomatoes on top.
-Alternatively use water and lemon juice or vegetable broth.
-Some try to add a lot of liquid so they are covered, but I found that this is not necessary as the steam fill circulate inside.
+• Some people try to add a lot of liquid so they are covered, but I find this unnecessary as the steam fill circulate inside.
 Just add enough liquid to help the rice puff.

 • Cover with the remaining cabbage leaves to seal moisture and cover with a lid.

 Step 5.
-Bake The Cabbage Rolls
+Bake/Cook The Cabbage Rolls

 Video